CarboFormer: A Lightweight Semantic Segmentation Architecture for Efficient Carbon Dioxide Detection Using Optical Gas Imaging: Dataset

 \subsection{Mask Creation}

-We developed a robust semi-automated pipeline for generating pixel-precise CO$_2$ plume masks through differential background modeling.
-For each sequence, we compute a temporal average $\mu_B$ of $n$ background frames captured before gas release:
+We developed a semi-automated pipeline for generating pixel-precise CO$_2$ plume masks through differential background modeling.
+For each sequence, we compute a temporal average $\mu_B(x,y) = \frac{1}{n}\sum_{i=1}^{n}B_i(x,y)$ of background frames, then isolate plumes by subtracting this model from foreground frames, followed by adaptive thresholding calibrated per flow rate.
+Boundary delineation uses the watershed algorithm \cite{bai2017deep} with morphological post-processing and region filtering based on area, eccentricity, and solidity.
+Final masks undergo validation against physically plausible gas dispersion models [Fig.~\ref{fig:dataset_ankom}].

-where $B_i(x,y)$ represents the intensity value at pixel coordinates $(x,y)$ in the $i$-th background frame.
-We isolate potential plumes by subtracting this background model from each foreground frame $F(x,y)$, followed by contrast normalization and adaptive histogram equalization.
-We apply locally adaptive thresholding with sensitivity parameter $\tau$ calibrated per flow rate category.
-This calibration is critical, as lower flow rates (10-30 SCCM) require more sensitive thresholds compared to higher flow rates (70-100 SCCM) where thermal signatures are more pronounced.

-For boundary delineation, we implement the watershed algorithm \cite{bai2017deep} guided by Sobel-generated gradient magnitude maps.
-Post-processing includes morphological operations with structuring elements proportional to estimated plume dimensions, followed by region properties filtering based on area, eccentricity, and solidity.
-The final binary masks undergo a validation check comparing their spatial and temporal consistency with physically plausible gas dispersion models [\Cref{fig:dataset_ankom}].